sebrauschert/sebrauschert/README.md

 I am Seb, Principal Data Scientist @ [INSiGENe](https://insigene.com).

 I am a seasoned data scientist and 🧬💻 computational biologist 💻🧬, bringing over a decade of expertise in software development, data analysis, and technical leadership.
 Specializing in bioinformatics and data science, I am used to analyzing large omics datasets, prioritizing reproducibility and extracting meaningful insights through the utilization of appropriate tools ⚙️📐🔨 and methodologies such as e.g. statistics, predictive models and machine learning 🤖.
-Driven by a commitment to contributing to meaningful discoveries, I strives to remain at the forefront of innovation in all things technology and data!
+As I aim to contribute to meaningful discoveries, I strives to remain at the forefront of innovation in all things technology and data!

 - ✍🏻 I am blogging at https://www.linkedin.com/company/89821603
 - 🔭 I’m currently working on a RAG Chatbot for augmenting the interpretation of computational biology analyses in the context of the scientific literature
 - 💬 Ask me about all things R, bioinformatics and shiny app development

+&nbps;

 [![Hobbeist's GitHub stats](https://github-readme-stats.vercel.app/api?username=hobbeist)](https://github.com/anuraghazra/github-readme-stats)